ololukaszuk/quaint2/data-api/README.md

 }
 ```

-**Note:** Fields marked with 🆕 are available after applying the enhanced schema migration.
+**Note:** Fields marked with ðŸ†• are available after applying the enhanced schema migration.
 See the [Database Schema](#database-schema) section below for migration instructions.

 ---